 The other way excessive calorie restriction backfires on you is by making you hungry.
 For one, the rise in cortisol boosts your appetite for carby foods.
 Other appetite hormones like leptin and ghrelin are affected by calorie restriction too.
 Leptin not only turns off your appetite – it boosts your metabolic rate, and leptin levels drop when you cut back on calories.
 It’s your body’s way of motivating you to supply it with more energy.

 Ghrelin gets into the picture too by stimulating hunger.
-It’s partially changes in appetite hormones that causes people to regain the weight they lost through dieting.
+It’s partially, due to changes in appetite hormones, that cause people to regain the weight they lost through dieting.
 According to one study, these changes in appetite hormones persist for up to a year after a person loses a significant amount of weight.

 Guidelines for Weight Loss without Metabolic Damage